Carry That Weight

 "Carry That Weight" is a song by the English rock band the Beatles from their 1969 album Abbey Road.
 Written by Paul McCartney and credited to Lennon–McCartney, it is the seventh and penultimate song in the album's climactic side-two medley.
 It features unison vocals in the chorus from all four Beatles, a rarity in their songs.
 It is preceded by "Golden Slumbers" and segues into "The End".

 The middle bridge—featuring brass instruments, electric guitar, and vocals—reprises the beginning of "You Never Give Me Your Money", but with different lyrics.
 The ending also reprises the arpeggiated guitar motif from the end of that track.

 Interpretation

-Music critic Ian MacDonald interpreted the lyrics as an acknowledgement by the group that nothing they would do as individual artists would equal what they had achieved together, and they would always carry the weight of their Beatle past.
+Music critic Ian MacDonald interpreted the lyrics as an acknowledgement by the group that nothing they would do as individual artists would equal to what they had achieved together, and they would always carry the weight of their Beatle past.
 McCartney said the song was about the Beatles' business difficulties and the atmosphere at Apple at the time.
 In the film Imagine: John Lennon, Lennon says that McCartney was "singing about all of us".